Thermodynamic uncertainty relation for generalized time-reversal observables: Methods

 \section{Methods}

 Throughout the paper, we set the Boltzmann constant to unity.
-We consider a general system going through a nonequilibrium varying its physical state.
+We consider a general system driven out of equilibrium.
 A single realization of the system's time evolution is represented by a microscopic trajectory $\Gamma:=[x(t)]_{t=0}^{t=T}$, where $x(t)$ denotes the system's configuration at time $t$.
-On a reasonable assumption such as the local detailed balance condition in Markov processes, the total entropy production $\sigma$ can be defined along trajectories \cite{Seifert2005integralft}, $\sigma[\Gamma]=\ln [\mathcal{P}[\Gamma]\mathcal/\mathcal{P}^{\dagger}[\Gamma^{\dagger}]],$ where the path‐probability functional $\mathcal{P}^\dagger$ is of the time‐reversed process.
-Then, a refined version of the second law of thermodynamics can be shown: $\langle\sigma\rangle\geq0$.
+Under suitable assumptions such as the local detailed balance condition in Markov processes~\cite{Seifert2005integralft}, the total entropy production $\sigma$ is defined along trajectories: $\sigma[\Gamma]=\ln [\mathcal{P}[\Gamma]/\mathcal{P}^{\dagger}[\Gamma^{\dagger}]],$ where the path-probability functional $\mathcal{P}^\dagger$ is of the time-reversed process.
+Then, the second law of thermodynamics is recovered: $\langle\sigma\rangle\geq0$.
 In this work, we focus on the situations where the forward and reverse evolutions are observationally indistinguishable.
-One example is realized when the initial and final distributions are the same, that is, $P(x, 0)=P(x, T)$ \cite{Spinney2013pedagogical}.
-In such situations, the reverse protocol maps the system back to the time-reversed counterpart of the forward initial distribution.
-Since the processes are identical, $\mathcal{P} = \mathcal{P}^\dagger$ holds, and the entropy‐production definition simplifies to $\sigma[\Gamma]=\ln [\mathcal{P}[\Gamma]/\mathcal{P}[\Gamma^\dagger]].$ From this definition, we can see that each time-reversal pair of trajectories has a fluctuation relation of:
+One example is a steady-state system with no external protocol, where the initial distribution is stationary and satisfies \(P(x,0)=P(x,T)\) \cite{Spinney2013pedagogical}.
+In such situations, the reverse process maps the system back to the time-reversed counterpart of the forward initial distribution.
+Since the processes are identical, $\mathcal{P} = \mathcal{P}^\dagger$ holds, and the entropy-production definition simplifies to $\sigma[\Gamma]=\ln [\mathcal{P}[\Gamma]/\mathcal{P}[\Gamma^\dagger]].$ From this definition, we can see that each time-reversal pair of trajectories has the trajectory-level fluctuation relation of:

-Integrating over all trajectories with a given entropy‐production value $\sigma$ yields a detailed fluctuation theorem (DFT) \cite{Seifert2005integralft}: \( {p(\sigma)}/{p(-\sigma)} = e^{\sigma}. \) Last but not least, one can also show the following relation in entropy production,
+Integrating over all trajectories with a given entropy-production value $\sigma$ yields a detailed fluctuation theorem (DFT) \cite{Seifert2005integralft}: \( {p(\sigma)}/{p(-\sigma)} = e^{\sigma}. \) Finally, one can also show the following relation of entropy production,

-Now, we define an observable $\phi(\Gamma)$, which is measured along with the entropy production $\sigma(\Gamma)$ on the same trajectory $\Gamma$.
-To exploit the DFT on deriving TURs, a strong constraint on $\phi(\Gamma)$ is typically imposed:
+Now, we consider an observable $\phi(\Gamma)$, measured with the entropy production $\sigma(\Gamma)$ along a trajectory $\Gamma$.
+To exploit the DFT in deriving TURs, a strong constraint on $\phi(\Gamma)$ is typically imposed: